rajkumarkanjo/Benz-Assignment/README.md

 How To Run :

-          1 > System Requirements : JDK 1.8+ version installed, IDE (Eclipse,IntelliJ IDEA).
+          1 > System Requirements : JDK 1.8+ version installed, IDE (Eclipse,IntelliJ IDEA) etc .

           2> GitHUb Repository : https://github.com/rajkumarkanjo/Benz-Assignment.git

 	      3> create a workspace in your system, clone the project from the GitHUb Repository( git clone <repository>)

-	      4> Go to File> Open > (select service one by one and import in on your IDE)
+	      4> Go to File> Open > (select service one by one and import in your IDE)

 	  Once all the imports has done :